xcart/xcart-docs/_pages/kb_en/shipping/carrier-calculated_shipping_rates.md

     ![]({{site.baseurl}}/attachments/9306236/9437260.png)
 3. On the **Carrier-calculated rates** tab within the popup window, locate the carrier whose real-time rate calculation service you would like to use.
 Click on the respective icon:
     ![]({{site.baseurl}}/attachments/9306236/9437261.png)
-    If the selected shipping integration module is {% link "installed and enabled" ref_uEnDBBA7 %} at your store, you will be redirected to its settings page.
-If not, you will be redirected to {% link "X-Cart's Modules Marketplace" ref_Vn1mMUw9 %} where you will need to install the respective module from.
+    If the selected shipping integration addon is {% link "installed and enabled" ref_uEnDBBA7 %} at your store, you will be redirected to its settings page.
+If not, you will be redirected to X-Cart's {% link "Marketplace" ref_Vn1mMUw9 %} from which you will need to install the respective addon.

-4. Configure the settings of the selected shipping integration module and save the changes.
+4. Configure the settings of the selected shipping integration addon and save the changes.
-    We have instructions for some popular shipping modules:
+    We have instructions for some popular shipping addons:
     *   {% link "Canada Post" ref_XsHLxUwv %}
     *   {% link "DHL" ref_3dwzJG71 %}
     *   {% link "FedEx" ref_58tOKWMt %}